-One thing that is particularly aggravating is when WordPress decides to strip HTML markup.
+One thing that is frustrating is when WordPress decides to strip HTML markup.
 This is a problem when you type in custom HTML in the text editor and then switch to the visual editor.

 Well you might be saying, why not just use the text editor only and shut it off permanently in your preferences?

-Formatting bullets, lists, headers, and other common tasks are now a pain in the ass.
+That’s fine but formatting bullets, lists, headers, and other common tasks are now more time consuming.
 You are forced to either mark it up yourself by hand, or use an external editor.
 Neither is appealing.

 Sure, there are a few options in the text editor left like bold, italic, link, and the lists code, but now you have to manually use the list function.
 That’s not quick anymore and is prone to error.